Simple investing for the not-so-simple

 3. Buy low-cost Exchange Traded Funds (ETFs) for simple investing

-To making buying ETFs cheaper, specifically, buy index ETFs to track established market indices, like the S&P 500 Index for large company stocks and the Russell 2000 Index for small company stocks.
+To making buying ETFs cheaper, specifically, buy index ETFs to track established market indices, like the S&P 500 Index for large-company stocks and the Russell 2000 Index for small company stocks.
 ETFs PRID and SHE are LGBTQ and women-friendly.

 4. Diversify your investments

-Diversify your investments with large cap, small cap, international and fixed income index ETFs and cash.
+Diversify your investments with large-cap, small-cap, international and fixed income index ETFs and cash.
 This’ll reduce your risk and increase your reward.

-5. Start an employer-sponsored retirement account (401(k), 403(b), SEP or SIMPLE IRA)
+5. Start an employer-sponsored retirement account

-These accounts let you contribute money from their paycheck into investments, usually mutual funds before Uncle Sam gets his dirty mitts on it.
+401(k)s, 403(b)s, 457s, SE and SIMPLE IRAs let you contribute money from their paycheck into investments, usually mutual funds before Uncle Sam gets his dirty mitts on it.

+The benefits are threefold.
+First, if you contribute enough to get your full employer match.
+That’s free money, bitches.
+Second, investing pre-tax dollars into a company-sponsored retirement account decreases your taxable income.
 Third, they let you invest money tax-deferred, meaning you won’t pay taxes on any growth until it’s withdrawn.